Code-Institute-Submissions/milestone-project-197/README.md

 - Project Implementation
 By the end of this course, I would like to embed as much of my previous projects as possible into this website, rather than just touching on them with text and screenshots.

+- I would like to fix the spacing and resolution of some of the inserted images

 ## Technologies Used
 - [HTML](https://www.w3schools.com/html/)